satinsiders/Manager-MAS/docs/mas-brief.md

 Note on terms: “Curriculum” refers to the platform-owned scaffolding of lessons and units (immutable; dispatched in minute bundles such as “Information and Ideas > Inferences > Guidance”).
 “Study Plan” refers to the MAS-owned, student-specific strategy that sequences curricula and pacing rules; agents consult the study plan to decide what curriculum minutes to send each day.

+## 0.1 Conversational Front End (MVP)
+- `apps/chat` orchestrates GPT-5 via the Responses API and now acts as the primary teacher interface; `apps/chat-ui` renders the streaming chat experience.
+- Platform APIs are accessed exclusively through the `platform_api_call` tool.
+The UI shows progress and success/failure, while detailed payloads stay inside the model’s working memory.
+- This console becomes the launch point for MAS actions (curriculum lookups, dispatches, plan updates) throughout the MVP.
+- Run `npx tsx scripts/chat-dev-server.ts` to serve both the UI and API locally for QA and demos.

 ## 1. Content Hierarchy & Delivery Flow

 - All curricula live in the SuperfastSAT CMS, which syncs with the LMS.